Douglas Century: The Last Boss of Brighton: Boris "Biba" Nayfeld and the Rise of the Russian Mob in America

 In July 2022, Century published The Last Boss of Brighton (William Morrow), a true crime book which tells the rise and fall of notorious Belarusian-Jewish mobster Boris Nayfeld as well as the history of Soviet-emigre organized crime in the United States.
 Kirkus Reviews in a starred review called The Last Boss of Brighton "a fascinating, page-turning story of a genuine scoundrel.
 Century thrillingly chronicles Nayfeld’s criminal career, "True-crime fans will find this one irresistible."

 Reviewing the book in the Sunday Telegraph Jack Kerridge called The Last Boss of Brighton "a brilliant, blood-soaked biography ... so enjoyably mayhem-crammed as to make Howard Marks' drug-smuggling memoir Mr Nice read like Barbara Pym...
 Nayfeld is a fiendishly compelling presence on the page."

 In her January 7, 2023, review in the Globe and Mail, Emily Donaldson opined that it is an "exciting" break from true-crime conventions: "Douglas Century’s The Last Boss of Brighton offers up the sordidly riveting tale of Belarusian heroin trafficker Boris Nayfeld...
 The stories themselves are as mind-boggling in their extremity as they are disarming in their honesty.
 As he recounts, in granular detail, crimes ranging from pickpocketing to violent hold-ups to a massive gas-tax swindling scheme that netted him millions, Nayfeld gives us a tour of a parallel criminal world, with all its attendant rules and 'ethics.'
 Some of The Last Boss’s most head-spinny moments occur when that world intersects with banal aspects of our own."

+Crash of the Heavens: The Remarkable Story of Hannah Senesh and the Only Military Mission to Rescue Europe's Jews During World War II

+In November 2025, Century published Crash of the Heavens (Avid Reader Press/Simon & Schuster), a work of narrative nonfiction about Hannah Senesh and the Jewish Parachutists of Mandate Palestine.
+In addition to Senesh, Century depicts the World War II mission of Jewish resistance fighters Enzo Sereni, Haviva Reik, Reuven Dafni and Yeshayahu "Shaike Dan" Trachtenberg.

+In The Wall Street Journal, reviewer James S. Hirsch wrote: "Douglas Century's Crash of the Heavens brings to life the headstrong, charismatic heroine who was both a fearless warrior and a precocious writer....Mr.
+Century, a veteran investigative journalist, has drawn on [her] writings, as well as many other firsthand accounts, to give his narrative a rich, novelistic sheen.
+Structurally, Mr. Century uses short chapters to create a tick-tock cadence of Senesh's final months while also broadening his lens to capture the courageous exploits and casual barbarisms of a genocidal age.
+In cinematic detail, the author limns the visceral intensity of a world gone mad."